shopware/docs/guides/plugins/plugins/administration/add-rule-assignment-configuration.md

 ## Creating the index.js file

 The first step is creating a new directory like so `<plugin root>/src/Resources/app/administration/src/module/sw-settings-rule/extension/sw-settings-rule-detail-assignments`.
-Right afterwards, create a new file called `index.js` in there.
+Right afterward, create a new file called `index.js` in there.

 Your custom module directory isn't known to Shopware 6 yet.
 The entry point of your plugin is the `main.js` file.